eddsteel/git-web-link/README.md

 github.com it will assume github enterprise.
 It will assume dir/tree with a trailing '/', file/blob otherwise.

+### Slice 2 - v0.2

+Paths relative from working dir are supported, so this is actually useful to call from an editor.
+Some code renaming and clean up too.

+There are still some issues (documented below).

 ## Upcoming Features

 ### Unscheduled (PRs welcome)